AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/LOCALIZATION.md

 # Drive Encoders
 * First, you'll need all of your drive motors to have encoders attached.
 * Then, go to `DriveEncoderLocalizer.java`.
-Go to where it tells you to replace the current statements with your encoder ports in the constructor.
-Replace the `deviceName` parameter with the name of the port that the encoder for each motor is connected to.
-The names of the variables is where on the robot the corresponding motor should be.
+The motor names are already set, so you don't have to do anything to change the encoder names there.
 * Then, reverse the direction of any encoders so that all encoders tick up when the robot is moving forward.
 * Now, you'll have to tune the multipliers.
 These convert your measurements from encoder ticks into inches or radians, essentially scaling your localizer so that your numbers are accurate to the real